Charitable Deduction

 Legislation and Policy Issues on the Charitable Deduction

-- Doubled the standard deduction threshold to $12,000 for individuals and $24,000 for married couples and does not include a universal charitable deduction proposal.
-This means that roughly 11 percent of American taxpayers (those projected to itemize under the plan) will benefit from the charitable deduction.
+- Lowered the top individual rate from 39.6 percent to 37 percent and doubled the standard deduction threshold to $12,000 for individuals and $24,000 for married couples.
+This means that only roughly 11 percent of American taxpayers will itemize and therefore benefit from the charitable deduction.

-- Allows taxpayers to deduct cash contributed to public charities like colleges, universities and independent schools up to 60 percent of his or her Adjusted Gross Income per tax year, up from 50 percent under current law.
-The previous limit of 30 percent of AGI for capital gain property remains unchanged.
+- Allows taxpayers to deduct cash contributed to public charities like colleges, universities, and independent schools up to 60 percent of their Adjusted Gross Income per tax year, up from 50 percent under previous law.
+The limit of 30 percent of AGI for capital gain property remains unchanged.

 - Repealed the special rule that allows taxpayers to deduct 80 percent of a charitable gift made for the right to purchase tickets for college and university athletic events.